An internet search for “what is product marketing?” returns an underwhelming series of Venn diagrams that all look like this.

 The essential product marketing activities are strategy, roadmap, positioning, and launch.

 Strategy requires a detailed understanding of customer needs and competitive offerings, mapping out competitive playing fields, and determining where and how you can win.
 Strategy is not only about what product you build, but how you win through the combination of product, sales, marketing, customer success, and everything else your company does that impacts customers.
 When companies have more than one product, go to market strategy becomes exponentially more complicated.
+Just like Anita Raj said, product releases are organized chaos.
+Hey, don’t worry, here’s a 5 Step Guide to Plan Product Releases to eases coordination efforts and brings some order to the chaos.
+Also, be sure to check out a free template that accompanies this guide.

 Your roadmap shows the direction your product portfolio takes over time.
 Good product marketers take input from multiple stakeholders, including sales, loss analysis, customers, and industry insiders, and ensure the roadmap is true to the identity and positioning of the company.